decentropy/bip38/README.md

 (Credit: https://github.com/surg0r/bip38)

 BIP38 is a protocol which encrypts a bitcoin private key with a pass phrase (using AES and scrypt), such that brute forcing will be very difficult / time consuming.
-This works with several wallets, and is used at sites like bitcoinpaperwallet.com and bitaddress.org
+It is used at sites like bitcoinpaperwallet.com and bitaddress.org, and works with several wallet apps.

 **create-bip38.py** (create paper wallet)
 - minimal code, easy to verify